shalivan/pxl.ink/_posts/ART/21-01-01-Art_History.md

 #### Iron Age (~1,200 BCE - ~500 CE)

+- **Latin (Greece and Rome):** Classical Antiquity (6th century BCE - 5th century CE).
+- **Jewish:** Ancient period, emerging alongside early monotheistic traditions (2000 BCE - 1st century CE).
+- **Chinese (including Japan and Korea):** Ancient period, starting with Confucianism and early dynasties (circa 1000 BCE - onwards).
+- **Brahmanic (India):** Vedic Period (1500 BCE - 500 BCE) and beyond, with the rise of caste-based systems.
+- **Arabian:** Rise of Islam (7th century CE) and subsequent caliphates (8th - 13th centuries CE).
+- **Turanian (Turkey and Central Asia):** Early medieval period with Turkic empires and nomadic conquests (6th - 15th centuries CE).
+- **Byzantine (Germany/Eastern Europe):** Late Antiquity through the Middle Ages (4th - 15th centuries CE).
+### Cultural and Civilizational Paradigms:

+1. **Latin (Western Europe - Greece and Rome)**

+    - Emphasis on rational knowledge and philosophical inquiry.
+    - Core focus: law, ethics, and the development of the free, rational, and secular individual.
+    - Highlights the supremacy of spiritual forces while acknowledging human imperfection.
+    - Legacy: A foundation for modern legal systems and ethical frameworks rooted in reason.
+2. **Byzantine (Germany and Eastern Europe)**

+    - A synthesis of Arabic, Latin, and Turkish influences.
+    - Noted for fostering hierarchical and mechanistic approaches to society, laying some ideological groundwork later appropriated by fascist structures.
+3. **Turanian (Turkey and Central Asia)**

+    - A culture centered on military strength and territorial expansion.
+    - Loyalty and governance tailored to the ruler, with minimal emphasis on moral frameworks.
+    - Religion plays a subdued role in shaping moral values; laws are pragmatically adapted to circumstances.
+    - Relativism dominates, with norms and ethics being flexible and situational.
+4. **Jewish**

+    - Deep integration of religion into law, resulting in a dual legal system blending divine commandments with practical governance.
+    - Strong theological influence on societal norms and jurisprudence.
+5. **Arabian**

+    - Monotheistic religion (Islam) is central and serves state objectives.
+    - Semi-sacred systems with a limited emphasis on family cohesion.
+    - Tribal leaders and traditional practices outweigh codified legal systems.
+    - Tradition is prioritized over written law, reflecting Islamic and pre-Islamic customs.
+6. **Brahmanic (India)**

+    - A caste-based, deeply sacralized society.
+    - Religion shapes all aspects of life, including governance and institutions.
+    - The sacred dominates over secular aspects, with an emphasis on ritual and hierarchical order.
+7. **Chinese (including Japan and Korea)**

+    - Strong adherence to cultural traditions and ancestral customs.
+    - Individuals display passivity in state matters, prioritizing collective harmony over personal initiative.
+    - Governance aligns with Confucian values, emphasizing order and familial loyalty over political activism.

 ---

 # Classical Period (late 500s BCE to late 400s CE) 1000 years